herronjo/joshiehttp-4/SECURITY.md

 ## Supported Versions

-Use this section to tell people about which versions of your project are currently being supported with security updates.

 :green_check_mark: = Actively maintained

 :ballot_box_with_check: = LTS

 :clock3: = Legacy, soon to be unsupported

 :x: = Unsupported version

 | Version | Supported          |